The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 SSE offers you the opportunity to save for your retirement through a savings plan which offers a pre-tax investment with potential matching benefits!
 This plan provides a wonderfully flexible savings plan for your future.
 You can contribute up to the current IRS contributions limits of your pay and SSE will match .25% of your investment, up to 4% (i.e. elect to contribute 4% SSE will match 1%).

-In order to participate in the plan, you must be an eligible employee, must be at least the age of 18 and must complete a year of service with SSE.
+To participate in the plan, you must be an eligible employee, must be at least the age of 18 and must complete a year of service with SSE.
 Definition of year of service.
-For this purpose you will earn a year of service if you work at least 1,000 hours during a 12-month period immediately following your date of hire.
+For this purpose, you will earn a year of service if you work at least 1,000 hours during a 12-month period immediately following your date of hire.
 If you do don’t work at least 1,000 hours during the 12-month period immediately following your date of hire, you will earn a year of service for purposes of plan participation if you work at least 1,000 hours during any plan year beginning after your date of hire.
 You will be eligible to participate in the plan as of the first entry date based on when you satisfy the minimum age and service requirements.
 The amounts you contribute are immediately vested and always belong to you.
 The matching contributions will be fully vested after three (3) years of service.

 Eligible employees will be provided with a packet of information detailing this program during each enrollment period.
 There are four (4) enrollment periods per year.